-- Strengthening civil society10 in developing and transition countries as well as in humanitarian crises: a strong and well-organised civil society is essential for effective advocacy of human rights, promotion of gender equality, inclusive and sustainable development and participatory political processes. - 2.
-Enabling access to Swiss expertise, innovation and services: with their thematic and operational expertise and know-how and their sound knowledge of local contexts, Swiss NGOs are well positioned to disseminate knowledge and innovations to local actors.
+- 1. Strengthening civil society in developing countries as well as in humanitarian crises: a strong and well-organised civil society is essential to effectively defend human rights and to promote gender equality, inclusive and sustainable development and participatory political processes. - Enabling access to Swiss expertise, innovation and services: with their thematic and operational expertise and know-how and their sound knowledge of local contexts, Swiss NGOs are well positioned to disseminate knowledge and innovations to local actors.